Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 The best defense against AI dependence is vibrant Christian community that meets real human needs:

-• Small groups that foster genuine intimacy and accountability
+• Small groups that build genuine intimacy and accountability

 • Mentoring relationships between mature believers and those seeking wisdom